Julia the Elder: Death and aftermath

-Julia died in 14 AD, some time after Augustus's death.
+Julia died in AD 14, some time after Augustus's death.
 While it is generally agreed by contemporary historians that it was as a result of Tiberius's actions against her, the circumstances of her death are obscure.
 Dio Cassius indicates Tiberius had a direct hand in her death by imprisoning her until she died either from debility or starvation.
 Tacitus remarks that upon learning Postumus had been murdered, she succumbed to despair and her health slowly declined.
 Augustus had explicitly given instructions in his will that she should not be buried in his Mausoleum of Augustus.

 Simultaneously, her alleged paramour Sempronius Gracchus, who had endured 14 years of exile on Cercina (Kerkenna) off the African coast, was executed either at Tiberius' instigation or on the independent initiative of L. Nonius Asprenas, proconsul of Africa.

-Her daughter Julia died in AD 29, after 20 years of exile; like her mother, the younger Julia was forbidden by Augustus's will to be buried in his tomb.
+Her daughter Julia died in AD 28, after 20 years of exile; like her mother, the younger Julia was forbidden by Augustus's will to be buried in his tomb.

 Cultural depictions

-In ancient literature
+Julia was the only imperial woman to be portrayed on Augustus' official coinage, in the denarius of Augustus minted in 13 BC.

 Among contemporary writers, Julia is almost universally remembered for her flagrant and promiscuous conduct.
 Thus Marcus Velleius Paterculus (2.100) describes her as "tainted by luxury or lust", listing among her lovers Iullus Antonius, Quintius Crispinus, Appius Claudius, Sempronius Gracchus, and Cornelius Scipio.
-Seneca the Younger refers to "adulterers admitted in droves"; Pliny the Elder calls her an “exemplum licentiae” (NH 21.9).
+Seneca the Younger refers to "adulterers admitted in droves"; Pliny the Elder calls her an "exemplum licentiae" (NH 21.9).
 Dio Cassius mentions "revels and drinking parties by night in the Forum and even upon the Rostra" (Roman History 55.10).
 Seneca (De Beneficiis 6.32) tells us that the Rostra was the place where "her father had proposed a law against adultery", and yet now she had chosen the place for her "debaucheries".
 Seneca specifically mentions prostitution: "laying aside the role of adulteress, she there [in the Forum] sold her favours, and sought the right to every indulgence with even an unknown paramour."
-Modern historians discredit these representations as exaggerating Julia's behaviour.

-Macrobius provides invaluable details of her witticisms and personality.
-Among the sassy ripostes he attributes to her is a retort to people's surprise that her children all resembled Agrippa - “I take on a passenger only when the ship’s hold is full.”
-On her character, he writes that Julia was extensively celebrated for her amiable, empathetic nature and studiousness despite her profligacy: "[S]he was abusing her standing as fortune’s darling, and her father’s, though in other respects she gained a great deal of credit for her love of literature and extensive learning... and her kindness, fellow-feeling, and lack of cruelty."
+Macrobius provides details of her witticisms and personality.
+Among the sassy ripostes he attributes to her is a retort to people's surprise that her children all resembled Agrippa – "I take on a passenger only when the ship's hold is full."
+On her character, he writes that Julia was extensively celebrated for her amiable, empathetic nature and studiousness despite her profligacy: "[S]he was abusing her standing as Fortune's darling, and her father's, though in other respects she gained a great deal of credit for her love of literature and extensive learning... and her kindness, fellow-feeling, and lack of cruelty."

-Sidonius Apollinaris, writing in the 5th century, was the first person to identify Julia as the figure Corinna in Ovid's Amores.